 By concentrating on what strategy can prevent cross-contamination, pharmaceutical producers can effectively protect quality and patient safety while ensuring adherence to strict industry regulations.

-Businesses must maintain comprehensive records of their pollution control strategies and are subject to regular inspections to ensure compliance.
+Businesses must maintain comprehensive records of their and are subject to regular inspections to ensure compliance.
 In Fiscal Year 2023 and 2024, there were 138 citations related to procedures not being documented or fully adhered to, highlighting the paramount importance of following these regulations.
 The repercussions of non-compliance not only jeopardize patient safety but also expose organizations to considerable financial and operational risks.

 Preventing cross-contamination in pharmaceuticals is not merely a regulatory necessity; it is a fundamental aspect of ensuring patient safety and product integrity.
 The strategies outlined underscore the critical importance of: